Native Americans protest 'Maze Runner' actor's comments

-LOS ANGELES (Reuters) - An offhand comment made by “Maze Runner” actor Dylan O‘Brien about filching Native American artifacts from a New Mexico ranch where a movie was being filmed has stung advocates who have long struggled to protect tribal items and remains.
+LOS ANGELES, Oct 7 (Reuters) - An offhand comment made by “Maze Runner” actor Dylan O‘Brien about filching Native American artifacts from a New Mexico ranch where a movie was being filmed has stung advocates who have long struggled to protect tribal items and remains.

 O‘Brien, 24, said in a recent interview that he had fallen ill during the shoot for 20th Century Fox’s “The Maze Runner: Scorch Trials” and implied that a Native American curse had taken revenge on cast members who took objects.